• Skip to content

 To help you find and approach an expert in your chosen research field, there are selected supervisory staff listed below.
 These academics can consider your approach or pass to colleagues in their disciplinary area.
 You may also find details of arts, architecture and humanities academics on our wider website, either within the relevant Centres of Research Excellence or the appropriate disciplinary PhD Programme Areas.

-If you'd like further guidance on how to identify and approach a potential supervisor, you might find it helpful to attend or listen to a recording of our introductory webinar taking place on 17 November.
+If you'd like further guidance on how to identify and approach a potential supervisor, you might find it helpful to attend our introductory webinar taking place on 03 December, 10am.
+(Click the button above to join.)
+This is a repeat of our November webinar.
+You can also watch a recording of our November introductory webinar.

 Collaborative Doctoral Awards